👋 Hello there travel aficionado!

-I secretly like to wonder how many robberies my safety tips avoided in Rio de Janeiro or how many hours of planning my guide for island hopping Thailand spared?
-I’ve changed the world!
+I secretly like to wonder how many robberies my safety tips avoided in Rio de Janeiro or how many hours of planning my guide for island hopping Thailand spared.

 Nothing is more rewarding to me than trying to survive with a tight budget in an expensive destination like Stockholm, figure out the best value-for-money hacks possible in hotels or study the best itinerary possible to explore Croatia.
 Each new place I go is like a giant puzzle waiting to be solved.
 For me that’s the ultimate beauty of travel.

 Do you write all the articles here or do you accept sponsored posts?

 While it’s appealing to outsource the draining task of writing articles with 4,000 words, I prefer to create the content myself.